pippim/pippim.github.io/programs/iothings.md

 #       /etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off
 #       Replace nmap with adb connect using timeout

-#       Sep 30 2024: If GTV already powered off, don't try again.
-If eyesome
+#       Sep 30 2024: If sunlight is 100 % then don't turn on bias lights.
-#       sunlight percentage is 100 % then don't turn on bias lights.
+#       Oct 04 2024: If GTV already powered off, don't try again.

 # TODO: Plan iotc and iotd (Internet of Things Client/Daemon) in Python that
 #       will turn devices on/off in parallel. iotc can communicate with iotd.